 Our innovative academic program encourages out-of-the-box thinking and the love of learning for a lifetime.
 New College graduates are prepared for the ever-changing 21st-century global workplace and the academic rigor of graduate and professional schools.

-Here’s another plus: narrative evaluations promote a noncompetitive learning environment with no fretting about your GPA and how you rank against your peers.
+Narrative evaluations promote a true learning environment with no fretting about your GPA and how you rank against your peers.
 Instead, you focus on the ways you can improve and develop the knowledge, experience, and critical and analytic thinking skills needed in the real world.

 Student Cecilia Hampton talks about how narrative evaluations are much more valuable than letter grades in measuring her learning progress.